A Simple Latent Diffusion Approach for Panoptic Segmentation and Mask Inpainting

 Abstract

-Panoptic and instance segmentation networks are often trained with specialized object detection modules, complex loss functions, and ad-hoc post-processing steps to handle the permutation-invariance of the instance masks.
-This work builds upon Stable Diffusion and proposes a latent diffusion approach for panoptic segmentation, resulting in a simple architecture which omits these complexities.
-Our training process consists of two steps: (1) training a shallow autoencoder to project the segmentation masks to latent space; (2) training a diffusion model to allow image-conditioned sampling in latent space.
-The use of a generative model unlocks the exploration of mask completion or inpainting, which has applications in interactive segmentation.
-The experimental validation on COCO and ADE20k yields strong results for segmentation tasks.
-Finally, we demonstrate the approach's adaptability to a multi-task setting by introducing learnable task embeddings.
+Panoptic and instance segmentation networks are often trained with specialized object detection modules, complex loss functions, and ad-hoc post-processing steps to manage the permutation-invariance of the instance masks.
+This work builds upon Stable Diffusion and proposes a latent diffusion approach for panoptic segmentation, resulting in a simple architecture that omits these complexities.
+Our training consists of two steps: (1) training a shallow autoencoder to project the segmentation masks to latent space; (2) training a diffusion model to allow image-conditioned sampling in latent space.
+This generative approach unlocks the exploration of mask completion or inpainting.
+The experimental validation on COCO and ADE20k yields strong segmentation results.
+Finally, we demonstrate our model's adaptability to multi-tasking by introducing learnable task embeddings.

 Citation History